RaphaelIT7/gmod-holylib/README.md

 Convers the given table to json.
 Unlike Gmod's version, this function will turn the numbers to an integer if they are one/fit one.
+This version is noticably faster than Gmod's version and uses less memory in the process.

+#### table util.FancyJSONToTable(string json)
+Convers the json into a table.
+This version is noticably faster than Gmod's version and uses less memory in the process.

 #### string util.CompressLZ4(string data, number accelerationLevel = 1)
 Compresses the given data using [LZ4](https://github.com/lz4/lz4)